james-ray/recovery-tool/README.md

 the derivePath is used for derive the child private key, the path is like '81/0/46/0/0'

-I'll update the tool to derive extended private key.
+I'll update the tool to support batch derivation and add a recovery UI .
 ```